vsajip/pagesign/docs/index.rst

 Combining operations
 ====================

-Often, you want to combine encryption and signing, or verification before decryption.
+Often, you may want to combine encryption and signing, or verification before decryption.
+However, please note the caveats listed in :ref:`problems`.

 Using signing and encryption together
 -------------------------------------